seansonhung/crypto_binance_bot/README.md

 # crypto.com_api_trading_bot
 A bot used to enter crypto.com api trading events (v2).
+Achieved top 100 in event.

 There are two methods used to satisfy the minimum requirements.
 1) Trade 1 CRO back and forth to get the 1000 unique transaction requirement.
 The fee is very low due to the small transaction.